raven-os/nest-server/API.md

 ## `POST /api/upload`

-Upload a package from its NPF (`.nest) form.
+Upload a package from its NPF (`.nest`) form.
 Its name, category and version are determined automatically from its content.

 **Note**: As of now, multipart is **not** supported.
-Therefore, the body must be the exact content of the uploaded file.
+Therefore, the body must have the exact same content than the uploaded file.

 **Note**: The package must be in the NPF format.
 The best way to generate a package under this format is to use [`nbuild`](https://github.com/raven-os/nbuild).